Serving · U.S. Senate · Ohio

 Bernie Moreno

-Bernie Moreno represents Ohio in the United States Senate (2025–2031) for the Republican party.
+Bernie Moreno represents Ohio in the United States Senate (2025–present) for the Republican party.
 The page below collects sourced biographical facts, term history, committee roles, and provenance for Moreno.

 Bioguide ID: M001242